 Use the Seniors Benefit Estimator to see if you are eligible for benefits.

 In order to determine your eligibility for the Dental and Optical Assistance programs, you must first apply for Seniors Financial Assistance programs.

 If you have already submitted the Seniors Financial Assistance application form, there is no need to submit the application again.

 Eligible seniors are provided up to a maximum of $5,000 of coverage every 5 years for select dental services and procedures that maintain a reasonable level of dental health.
 When you are first enrolled into the program, the 5-year period will begin on the date of your first dental service funded under this program.

 Every 5 years, your $5,000 of funding is renewed.
 If you do not use the full $5,000 in this time period, the remaining amount will not carry over into the next 5-year period.

 Dental coverage is based on the Dental Assistance for Seniors Program Fee Schedule, which establishes both the maximum fee amount and frequency of coverage for eligible services.

 Prior to receiving a dental service and/or procedure, it is important to ask your dental provider to submit a pre-authorization (cost estimate) to the Alberta Dental Service Corporation.
-This step will ensure the service is an eligible benefit and determine how much, if anything, you will have to pay.
+This step will ensure the dental service and/or procedure is an eligible benefit covered by the program and will determine how much you will have to pay.